Ali-Noghabi/quadruped_adversarial/README.md

 ### Reinforcement Learning (RL) Agent

 An RL agent is utilized to introduce perturbations that challenge the robot’s trajectory.
-Inspired by existing research, the agent has been updated to consider both short-term and long-term deviations from the main route.
+Inspired by ["Rethinking Robustness Assessment: Adversarial Attacks on Learning-based Quadrupedal Locomotion Controllers"](https://arxiv.org/abs/2405.12424) research, the agent has been updated to consider both short-term and long-term deviations from the main route.

 #### Key Features: